Kerosin3/Blockchain-writen-in-pure-C/readme.md

 ## Usage (How to install)

 1. compile with CMAKE -DWRITE_LOG=1 FLAG
-2. fix Vagrantfile in "vagrant_testing" folder (lines 6,18,29) according to name of used archlinux box (download and install last arch for vagrant) /home/{USERNAME}/.vagrant.d/boxes
+2. fix Vagrantfile in "vagrant_testing" folder (lines 6,18,29) according to name of used archlinux box (download and install last arch for vagrant via **vagrant box add archlinux/archlinux** ) watch the box name here /home/{USERNAME}/.vagrant.d/boxes and write in to Vagrantfile
 3. use vagrant up in "vagrant_testing" folder to up virtual machines
 4. use vagrant ssh testmachine to login into server, then in home dir launch app.out
-5. use vagrant ssh client1 and vagrant ssh client2 to log into client machines, run <./client.app 172.16.1.3> for client1  and ./client_app 172.16.1.2 for client2 in home dir to start client application
+5. use vagrant ssh client1 and vagrant ssh client2 to log into client machines, run **./client.app 172.16.1.3** for client1  and **./client_app 172.16.1.2** for client2 in home dir to start client application
 6. run "ansible-playbook --limit %testmachine/client1/client2% load_soft.yaml" (choose one machine per update) to update soft on machines

 ## test stand